What are MYLead conferences?

 - Undertake self-reflection to unlock hidden potential and perform at a higher level.

-MYLead conferences are exclusively available for high school sophomores and juniors that have been nominated by their school to attend.
+MYLead conferences are exclusively available for high school sophomores that have been nominated by their school to attend.
 Over 500 young leaders in total are expected to attend from across the state each year.
 Once nominated, students can register for the dates that work best.
-The tentative 2022 options are:
+The 2022 available dates are:

 Conference 1: May 20-22, 2022